zelr0x/cheatsheets/java/concurrency/tasks.md

 __Callable<V>__ (functional interface: `call()`) similar to a Runnable, but it returns a value.
 The type parameter is the type of the returned value.
 To convert `Runnable` to `Callable` (returning `null`) - use static `Executors.callable(Runnable)`

 __Future__ (interface) holds the result of an asynchronous computation.
 You start a computation, give someone the Future object, and forget about it.
 The owner of the Future object can obtain the result when it is ready.
 To retrieve the result, Future has blocking `get()` methods (with and without timeout parameter; the one with the timer throws `TimeoutException`).
 It also has booleans `isDone()` and `isCancelled()`.
+Both `get` methods can throw `InterruptedException` or `ExecutionException`

 A task can be cancelled with `task.cancel()` only if mayInterrupt parameter is set to true.
 If a Future object does not know on which thread the task is executed, or if the task does not monitor the interrupted status of the thread on which it executes, cancellation will have no effect.